YakDriver/smarterr/docs/diagnostics.md

 >
 > - `AddError` and `Append` use `error_summary` and `error_detail` templates (for Go errors).
 > - `EnrichAppend` uses `diagnostic_summary` and `diagnostic_detail` templates (for framework diagnostics).
-> - All output is a diagnostic; the template name refers to the input type (error vs. diagnostic).
+> - Using `error_summary`, `error_detail`, `diagnostic_summary`, and `diagnostic_detail` smarterr outputs diagnostics; the template name refers to the input type (error vs. diagnostic).

 smarterr never obscures the main error.
-If Config is missing, broken, or a template fails, smarterr:
+If you don't define Config or make a mistake, smarterr:

 - Always includes the original error in the output.
 - Appends a `[smarterr diagnostics]` section to the detail if internal errors occur.